swincas/cnc-computing-course/content/session2_02_hpc_ozstar/01_hpc_ozstar.md

 | GPU | 230 | 88 |
 | OS | AlmaLinux 9 | AlmaLinux 9 |

+> the [OzSTAR docs](https://supercomputing.swin.edu.au/docs/) are pretty comprehensive and good
+> you might even find some things that are useful outside of HPC

 ---
 # Nodes
 <div class="footnote">Source: <a href=https://supercomputing.swin.edu.au/docs>OzSTAR docs</a> (2025-10)</div>